Port Richmond Honors Our Veterans with first ever Banners All Dates Are Tentative

 our Congregant veterans paid pivotal roles in American history.

-37 Veterans in the cemetery on Port Richmond Avenue
+45 Heroes in our Burial Place on Port Richmond Avenue

 the American Revolution, the War of 1812, and the Civil War.